anandrmedia/hn-notifier/README.md

 2. Chrome Extension

 Backend Worker polls Hacker News APIs and figure out whom to be notified.
 It is written in `node`, `bull`.
 Feel free to submit PRs.

-## Requirements

-1. Engagespot API Key and API Secret, which you can create for free at https://engagespot.co

-# Setting Up Locally

-### Run the background worker

-1. Run `docker-compose up` inside `server` folder.
-It starts a background script that listens for new